rizalfakhri/.dotfile/.vim/plugged/vim-matchup/README.md

 default: 0 (disabled)

 Note: this feature is only available if your vim version has `timers` and the function `timer_pause`, version 7.4.2180 and after.
-For neovim, this will only work in nvim-0.2.1 and after.

 Adjust delays in milliseconds for deferred highlighting:
 ```vim